greenaddress/garecovery/README.md

 https://www.smartbit.com.au/txs/pushtx

 ## 2of3 Recovery
+*Note for 0.17 users:* it is now possible to specify `--ignore-mempool`, which makes the procedure much faster (by using `scantxoutset`).
+However, as the flag suggests, it does not consider the transactions that are still in the mempool.

 In the case of 2of3 subaccounts you hold the mnemonics for 2 keys: the default key used for day to day spending and a backup key used for recovery.
 Coins held in a 2of3 account can be spent either by signing with your